tmssoftware/TMS-FlexCel.VCL-demos/Delphi/Modules/20.Reports/10.Getting Started Reports/README.md

 - There are 2 special datatypes you must be aware:

-   1. **Dates:** Dates in Excel are just numbers, with an special cell format.
+   1. **Dates:** Dates in Excel are just numbers, with a special cell format.
 To enter a date in Excel, make sure the cell has a date format.

    2. **Multiline Text**:To be able to show carriage return on a cell, it must have \"Wrap text\" enabled on its cell format.

-- Hyperlinks are an special case for 2 reasons:
+- Hyperlinks are a special case for 2 reasons:
    1. **You can\'t enter
    \<\#** into an hyperlink, as **\#** is a reserved keyword.
 So, tags in hyperlinks are on the form \"\*.TAG.\*\" (On older FlexCelVersions